farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

 ## Gaining Clarity
 The functional AOP implementation is very much lighter and nicer than the OO one.
 However, I haven't gained any abilities not available to me in C#.
 Well...
 I suppose I gained generic decorators with built-in language functionality.

-This doesn't resolve the genric decorators vs specific data conundrum.
+This doesn't resolve the generic decorators vs specific data conundrum.

 The easy of implementation did, however, make it much easier to play and test my thoughts.
 I ended up realizing that there is a fundamental divide in AOP-style decorators.

 The first class is completely generic.
 They cannot depend on specifics of the functions that they are modifying.
-This class of decorators is great for centralizing tasks like peformance tracking, default authentication behavior, or error logging.
+This class of decorators is great for centralizing tasks like performance tracking, default authentication behavior, or error logging.
 Some crafty dependency injection can also achieve this for role- and component-based authentication.

 The second class relies on some specific information of the function being decorated.
 There is not and never was a way to get around creating a custom implementation or configuration for this scenario.
 An example would be authenticating a method call based on current user and id of the entity being acted on, which is passed as an argument.

 This is not a reason to be dismayed.
 The completely generic decorators are already a significant win.
 The specific decorators also end up small and focused.
 They often aren't much more work than baking the concern into the core logic, but result in much more flexibility for change.
 In fact, the decorators can be decided at configuration time, where baked-in can only be decided at write time.

 ## Summary
 AOP and decorators are definitely possible and beneficial in OO, but much more work.
-The functional focus on tranformations and composition makes AOP both natural and simple to implement.
+The functional focus on transformations and composition makes AOP both natural and simple to implement.

 The simplicity of AOP in F# helped me to finally wrap my head around the paradigm as a practical tool.